No Quarter: Jimmy Page and Robert Plant Unledded

 No Quarter is a live album by Jimmy Page and Robert Plant, both formerly of English rock band Led Zeppelin.
-It was released by Atlantic Records on 14 October 1994.
-The long-awaited reunion between Jimmy Page and Robert Plant occurred on a 90-minute "UnLedded" MTV project, recorded in Morocco, Wales, and London.
-It was not a reunion of Led Zeppelin, however, as former bassist and keyboardist John Paul Jones was not present.
-In fact, Jones was not even told about the reunion by his former bandmates.
-He later commented that he was unhappy about Plant and Page naming the album after "No Quarter", a Led Zeppelin song which was largely his work.
+It was released by Atlantic Records on 7 November 1994.
+The long-awaited reunion between Jimmy Page and Robert Plant occurred on a 90-minute "UnLedded" MTV project, recorded in Morocco, Wales and London.

+The reunion event notably lacked the presence of bassist and keyboardist, John Paul Jones, thus deviating from a comprehensive band reunion.

+Jones remained uninformed of this reunion by his former bandmates.
+Subsequently, Jones conveyed his discontent regarding the decision of Plant and Page to christen the album after "No Quarter", a track predominantly attributed to him.

 In addition to acoustic renditions, the album features a reworking of Led Zeppelin songs featuring a Moroccan string band and Egyptian orchestra supplementing a core group of rock and roll musicians, along with four Middle-Eastern and Moroccan-influenced songs: "City Don't Cry", "Yallah" (or "The Truth Explodes"), "Wonderful One", and "Wah Wah".

-The album was #4 on debut on the Billboard's Pop Albums chart.

 Several years later, Plant reflected on the collaboration very positively: